maxime-michel/angular-quiz-app/README.md

 $ jspm install modulename && npm run update-paths
 ```

-The execution of `update-paths` is required, to have all jspm package also mapped
+The execution of `update-paths` is required to have all jspm package also mapped
 in `compilerOptions.paths` of `tsconfig.json`.

 > jspm also supports `install npm:modulename` and `install github:user/repo`